usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 [[↑] Back to top](#css-questions)

 ### Do you attend Salesforce developer community meetings?

-`TextBook Definition:`
-Yes I do attend developer community meetings every single time.
-These meetings boosts myself in terms of knowledge gains and public relations.
-I have even got chance to speak in the community and share my knowledge.
-I have been rewarded with more than 10 rewards by community which motivates myself a lot.

-`Street Definition:`
-You know, Salesforce developer community meetings are my favourite.
+Salesforce developer community meetings are my favourite.
+This might sound unreal but I attend every single developer community.
+These meetings improve my Salesforce knowledge gains and I meet Salesforce developers who inspire me.
 I make new friends every time.
-I learn and share in these meetings.
 Moreover, the food offered in the break is awesome.
-I am always excited for Q&A section where i had already grabbed tens of gifts and planning to pull more.

 [[↑] Back to top](#css-questions)